mimimaohiem/KLTN/README.md

 - RDRPOSTagger achieves a very competitive accuracy in comparison to the state-of-the-art results.
 See experimental results including performance speed and tagging accuracy for 13 languages in our *AI Communications* article.

 - RDRPOSTagger supports the pre-trained POS and morphological tagging models for Bulgarian, Czech, Dutch, English, French, German, Hindi, Italian, Portuguese, Spanish, Swedish, Thai and Vietnamese.
-Additionally, RDRPOSTagger supports the pre-trained Universal POS tagging models for 40 languages.
+In addition, RDRPOSTagger supports the pre-trained universal POS tagging models for 40+ languages.

 The general architecture and experimental results of RDRPOSTagger can be found in our following papers: